 It also allows the Pro 2000 to accommodate the majority of users safely.

 The deck is also equipped with ProForm’s patented ProShox Cushioning system, which is designed to significantly reduce the stress felt through your joints.

 Less compact forces means a more comfortable workout, especially for people who may be dealing with arthritis or joint pain.

 It’s also important when it comes to the actual lifespan of the motor- stronger motors should last longer because they don’t have to work as hard.

-7″ HD touchscreen display- the large display screen is one thing that sets this treadmill apart from a lot of the competitors out there.
-Well, that and the fact that it’s touchscreen.
+10″ HD touchscreen display- the large display screen is one thing that sets this treadmill apart from a lot of the competitors out there.
+Well, that and the fact that it’s a touchscreen.
 This display makes it easy to see all your stats and works very well with the iFit app if you decide to go that route.

 Quick touch speed/incline settings- these buttons make it easy to instantly set the incline and speed settings, a very convenient feature if you like to do interval training and are switching between settings frequently.